13 Gift Ideas for Pastor Appreciation Month

 It turns out, he wasn’t pulling my leg, and Pastor Appreciation Month is a real thing, recognized and celebrated by many Christian churches.
 It’s been a few years now, and the more time I spend living with my pastor, the more important it feels to spread a little extra love around to the pastors that make a difference in my life and the lives of my boys.

-Technically, Pastor Appreciation Day is celebrated on the second Sunday in October, but, since it’s out there, why not take the whole month?
+Technically, Pastor Appreciation Day is celebrated on the second Sunday in October–that’s October 9 in 2022, but, since it’s out there, why not take the whole month?

 Why I appreciate my pastor